3vorp/vdom-mini/README.md

 				h(
 					"p",
 					null,
-					"Conditionally render children using the && operator, similarly to React", ),
+					"Conditionally render children using the && operator", ),
 		]);
 	},